The Three Card System

 • Nothing breaks

-• You just earn slightly less
+• You just earn slightly less (and life goes on)

 Any Physical Terminal